MicrosoftDocs/powerapps-docs/powerapps-docs/teams/known-issues-limitations.md

 ### Image, File, and DateTime in Table designer

-You can't create an image, file, and datetime data in [Table designer](understand-power-apps-studio.md#table-designer).
+You can't create an image, file, and datetime data in [Visual editor](understand-power-apps-studio.md#visual-editor).
 To create an image, file, and datetime data in Table designer, use the experience with [build hub](create-table.md) to work with tables.

 ### New connections